Estimated reading time: 5 minutes

 SQL Joins Explained with Examples

-joins are used to combine rows from two or more tables based on a related column between them.
+SQL joins are used to combine rows from two or more tables based on a related column between them.
 They allow you to retrieve data from multiple tables in a single result set.
 Here’s a breakdown of the common types of SQL joins with illustrative examples.

 Sample Data